 - CISI Insurance information provided by Lawrence

 - Medications in their original bottle/packaging with the original labels

 - If the prescription will need to be refilled while you are out of the United States, you will also need a prescription from your doctor containing the commercial, generic, and Latin names of the drug - it is also advisable to bring a letter from your doctor which explains your condition and treatment

-- Photocopy your documents - make two sets of copies of each of the following: the first page of your passport, return plane ticket, Travelers' Check numbers.
+- Photocopy your documents - make two sets of copies of each of the following: the first page of your passport (signature and photo page), visa, IDs, return plane ticket, Travelers' Check numbers and credit card numbers.
 Leave one set at home and bring the other with you to London.